leoGCoelho/document-manager/README.md

 - During development, the **EAV (Entity-Attribute-Value)** pattern was chosen instead for the document types's dynamic columns control instead of a **JSON method**, aiming at service scalability, since large JSONs have a worse performance relational systems queries than traditional SQL (even using ORM) queries with 1xN or NXN relations.

 - A simple bearer authorization validation was implemented using the header **Authorization = Bearer APIKEY**.
 This provides a basic security level to the microservice.

+- The Database used is an MySQL server up in a 3rd party server.

+- All Docker compose scripts were implemented, but for a microservice, is recomended adapt the files to the others microservices.